defuse/ictm/README.md

 a security bug, even if there's nothing wrong with your software.
-If you're having a hard time stating the security invariants in language your users can understand, that's a sign that it's too hard to understand how to use your software securely, so it's likely being used in insecure ways.
+If you're having a hard time stating the security invariants in language your users can understand, that's a sign that it's too hard to understand how to use your software securely and it's likely being used in insecure ways.

 The opposite of a security invariant is a **known weakness**.
-The threat model is a natural place to document known security issues, primarily so that security auditor's don't waste time confirming already-known issues.
-A known weaknesses list can also be helpful to UX engineers aiming to accurately communicate the risks.
-Unlike other threat modeling methodologies, attacks and weaknesses are *not* the primary focus; it's okay for the known weaknesses list to be incomplete.
 An example for full-disk encryption software might be:

 > If an adversary obtains my encrypted disk and then I receive it back from
 > them, I cannot be sure that they haven't modified the contents.

+The threat model is a natural place to document known security issues, primarily so that security auditors don't waste time confirming already-known issues.
+A known weaknesses list can also be helpful to UX engineers aiming to accurately communicate counterintuitive risks.
+Unlike other threat modeling methodologies, attacks and weaknesses are *not* the primary focus; it's okay for the known weaknesses list to be incomplete.

 Whether or not an attack is possible depends on how the software is being used and the capabilities of the attacker.
 There should be a separate security